Kam1goroshi/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-Odin rock paper scissors assignment
+Odin rock paper scissors assignment.

+This is not a liquid/responsive project.